Daniel Patrick Boyd: Arrest and legal proceedings

-On February 9, 2011 at the United States District Court in New Bern, North Carolina, Daniel Patrick Boyd pleaded guilty to two counts of the Second Superseding Indictment: conspiracy to provide material support to terrorists, and conspiracy to commit murder, maiming, and kidnapping overseas.
+On February 9, 2011, at the United States District Court in New Bern, North Carolina, Daniel Patrick Boyd pleaded guilty to two counts of the Second Superseding Indictment: conspiracy to provide material support to terrorists, and conspiracy to commit murder, maiming, and kidnapping overseas.
 The second count carries a potential life sentence.
 The government agreed to dismiss nine counts against him in exchange for his plea and cooperation against the remaining defendants.

 Ultimately, Boyd cooperated with the government, as noted by federal prosecutors during the sentencing hearing on August 24, 2012.
 After pleading guilty to two counts of the superseding indictment in 2011, Boyd testified at trial against several of his co-conspirators who were convicted in October 2011.

 Boyd was sentenced to 18 years of imprisonment, followed by five years supervised release, and a $3,000 fine.
 "We must be ever vigilant in the pursuit of those who seek to destroy our way of life.
 This prosecution is evidence of our commitment to do so," stated U.S. Attorney Thomas G. Walker.

+Boyd was released from prison in December 2024 following his participation in a re-entry program.